-One of the best detailed part of the book brings a few of the technologies together and suggests how we can build cities that are an entire single building.
+One of the best detailed parts of the book brings a few of the technologies together and suggests how we can build cities that are one entire single building.
 Josh goes through the calculations, how we can house 40 million people in a tower ten miles high with a footprint of a square mile.

 A ten-mile tower might have a footprint of a square mile and could house 40 million people.
 Eight such buildings would house the entire current population of the United States, leaving 2,954,833 square miles of land available for organic lavender farms.

 The benefit of a flying car is that the third dimension is our friend.
 The benefit of nanotechnology is that building a ten mile high tower is within our grasp.
 The benefit of nuclear energy is that we won't have to worry about the energy requirements to build any of that.

 That's the lesson of the book.
 The type of reality we could build if we were to really work and solve the problems in front of us.
 If it helps, I read this while listening to Stairway to Heaven, which helped with the mood.

 In exactly the same way, were we to solve all these problems, we could create an aircraft that has a ten-mile wingspan.
 Perhaps shaped like a manta ray.
 With chords five miles at the center, a mile thick, with enough volume to house 10 million people at 12k square foot each.
 It would have 250 levels of roadways, 50k elevators and more.
 A flying city.

 We could even build space piers that stand atop 100km towers, where we could launch items into orbit and beyond with a railgun.
 If we're able to manufacture diamonds aplenty as a building material, or maybe something even better, this is something we could accomplish.